chernobrovyi/valeriychernbrovyi/README.md

 <div>
   Hi!
 I'm Valeriy.
 I work as an electronics engineer in a design bureau.
 I'm interested in programming and creating devices/robots on Arduino and similar microcontrollers.

-I'm also interested in web technologies.
+I'm also interested in web technologies and builds robotics in Arduino and ESP moduls.
 My favorites are Ruby on Rails and Django.
 I'm also a former Microsoft Student Partner in Russia.
 </div>
 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>